Date: 17 March 2018

 Price: ABVA members £150, Non-members £175

-For 2018, we are very lucky to have two fantastic speakers to discuss the use and study of acupuncture in both small animals and horses.
+For 2018, we are very lucky to have three fantastic speakers to discuss the use and study of acupuncture in both small animals and horses.

 Gwen Covey-Crump BVetMed, CertVA, Dip.ECVAA, CertVetAc(IVAS), MRCVS

 After graduating in 2001 Gwen spent 3 years in small animal practice before commencing a residency in Veterinary Anaesthesia at the University of Bristol in 2004.
 After completion she spent 1 year in clinical anaesthesia practice at the Queen's Veterinary Hospital, University of Cambridge, returning to Bristol as the team lead Clinical Anaesthetist for the newly formed Langford Veterinary Services (University of Bristol School of Veterinary Sciences teaching hospital) in 2009.
 She obtained the European Diploma in Veterinary Anaesthesia and Analgesia in 2012.
 Gwen now focuses her energies working alongside 2 physiotherapists in the Small Animal Rehabilitation and Pain Management Service at Langford Vets, and collaborating with specialist colleagues in surgery, neurology, oncology and medicine.
 She has a particular interest in established and emerging non-pharmaceutical therapies for pain and the relationship between pain and behavioural medicine.
 Gwen is the current president of the Comparative Medicine Network of the Royal Society of Medicine.

 Gwen will be speaking on the integration acupuncture with western conventional multi-modal management of chronic pain and reviweing what we know about the interactions of pain medications with acupuncture mechanisms.